stennety/mywebsite/about.md

 ### Contact me

-If you want to contact me, please use LinkedIn.
+If you want to contact Ola, please use LinkedIn.

 ### NOTE: